ODA Spending

 Multilateral Spending and Commitments

 The Australian government recognized health multilaterals as key to the global COVID-19 response.
-In 2021, Australia channeled US$37 million as core contributions to multilateral organizations, many of which were instrumental to the global pandemic response.
+In 2022, Australia channeled 15% of its global health ODA as core contributions to multilateral organizations.

 Funding and Policy Outlook